CasualX/struct_layout/readme.md

 Followed by a list of methods for how to implement access to the field.

 Supported methods are `get`, `set`, `ref` or `mut`.
 If no methods are specified, they will all be implemented for this field.
-The accessor methods optionally add a where clause requiring the field type to implement the `check` trait specified in the `struct_layout::explicit` attribute.
+The accessor methods have where clause requiring the field type to implement the trait specified by the `check` argument of the `struct_layout::explicit` attribute.

 The accessors are implemented via methods with the following signatures:

 * get: `fn field(&self) -> T`
-* set: `fn set_field(&mut self, value: T)`
+* set: `fn set_field(&mut self, value: T) -> &mut Self`
 * ref: `fn field_ref(&self) -> &T`
 * mut: `fn field_mut(&mut self) -> &mut T`